HotSauceJS/BeginningNode/README.md

 This is the class repository.

-You'll find the demos in lesson_02 folder and the overall project demo in the nickslist folder.
+You'll find class demos in the lessons folder and the overall project demo is in another repository: [NicksList](https://github.com/HotSauceJS/NicksList).

-Let me know any questions that come up and I'll use them to make the examples better.
+Let us know any questions that come up and we'll use them to make the examples better.